cxnturi0n/traffic-analyzer/README.md

 ### Neo4j Javascript driver
 The Neo4j JavaScript Driver is among the five officially supported drivers, with the other options encompassing Java, .NET, Python, and Go.
 I opted for this particular driver due to my requirement for a straightforward, secure and efficient means of interacting with Neo4j, especially within a backend framework like Node.js.
 This choice was made to avoid the potentially complex initial setup of alternatives such as Spring Boot.
 Although my confidence in JavaScript is not as strong as it is in Java, I proceeded with this decision.
 Since I'm not utilizing a cluster setup, I rely on a single instance of the driver, implemented through the Singleton Pattern.
 This driver establishes numerous TCP connections with the database.
 From this collection, a subset of connections are borrowed by sessions that are responsible for performing sequences of transactions.
 The driver additionally supports the use of placeholders in dinamic statements, to prevent sql injections.
-More details in the backend/src/databases/neo4j.database.js and backend/src/services/observations.service.js module.
+More details in the [backend/src/databases/neo4j.dhttps://github.com/cxnturi0n/traffic-analyzer/tree/main/frontend/srcatabase.js](backend/src/databases/neo4j.database.js) and [backend/src/services/observations.service.js](backend/src/services/observations.service.js) modules.

 <H2 id="Postgis">Postgis</H2>
 The database chosen for storing road geometries is PostGIS, which is an extension for PostgreSQL adding support storing, indexing and querying geographic data.
 I choose PostGIS as I was already familiar with PostgreSQL, and I did not have any other experience with other Geospatial databases.

 ### Loading
-Geometries loading is automatized using deploy/init-postgis.sh script.
+Geometries loading is automatized using [deploy/init-postgis.sh](deploy/init-postgis.sh) script.
 It leverages ogr2ogr utility from the Gdal package.
 The process was not straightforward.
 Geometries present in the dataset jsons were in CRS84 format, which represent polygon coordinates as a pairs of this type (<longitude>, <latitude>).
 Leaflet react components expect coordinates to be pairs of this type (<latitude>,<longitude>).
-Instead of performing the swaps on the backend or directly in the browser, causing performances issues, I switched the latitude and longitude fields of every road polygon in the jsons before performing the load on the database, using a simple python script that you can find here: deploy/swap_coordinates.py.
+Instead of performing the swaps on the backend or directly in the browser, causing performances issues, I switched the latitude and longitude fields of every road polygon in the jsons before performing the load on the database, using the following python script [deploy/swap_coordinates.py](deploy/swap_coordinates.py).
 It converts the CRS84 to a valid GeoJSON using WGS84 as coordinate reference system.
 After the conversion data is loaded using ogr2ogr.
 I am not sure if there is a way to perform this conversion directly with ogr2ogr though.
 Here is an example of loading the Anderlecht geoJson into the database:
 `ogr2ogr -f "PostgreSQL" "PG:dbname=belgium_road_network user=postgres password=password host=192.168.1.130" "Anderlecht_streets.geojson" -nln "anderlecht_streets" -nlt "POLYGON"`

 ### Postgres queries
 Since the geometries are stored in the form of GeoJSON, fetching road geometries through a query is quite simple.
 For instance, to extract geometries related to Anderlecht, the following query is executed: `SELECT ogc_fid AS road_id, ST_AsGeoJSON(wkb_geometry) AS polygons FROM anderlecht_streets`.
 The result of this query is an array of pairs that hold road IDs along with their corresponding geometries, specifically polygons.
 Each polygon is represented as an array of latitude and longitude coordinates.

 ### Postgres Javascript driver
 Postgis is an extension of Postgres so I could use the simple and well documented Javascript driver.
 To avoid opening a connection for each request, I used the out of the box connection pool provided by the driver itself.
-More details here: backend/src/databases/postgres.databases.js.
+More details here: [backend/src/databases/postgres.databases.js](backend/src/databases/postgres.databases.js).

 <H2 id="TryIt">Try it</H2>
 To demonstrate the software in action to the professors, I'm presenting two approaches.

 ### Deploy locally through docker compose
 Although a bit more complex, grants you complete control over the involved services.
 This includes accessing the webpage, the API, PGAdmin (if uncommented from the docker-compose file), and the Neo4j web interface.
 To proceed with this approach, you should be equipped with a Linux environment containing Docker, as the initialization scripts require it.
 I have successfully tested it on both AMD64 and ARM64 architectures.
-This is an image representing the Docker compose services:
+This is an image representing the [Docker Compose](deploy/docker-compose.yaml) containers:

 ![Docker](https://github.com/cxnturi0n/traffic-analyzer/assets/75443422/8f452d62-7d52-41fe-b2e9-0ba432846cef)

-The containers are interconnected through a Docker network bridge called "deploy_default."
-This arrangement facilitates communication between the containers, employing their individual container names as hostnames.
+The containers are interconnected through a Docker network bridge called *deploy_default* This arrangement facilitates communication between the containers, employing their individual container names as hostnames.
 The Docker DNS (with the IP address 127.0.1.11) resolves these names to the respective IP addresses of the containers.
 Within the setup, the "nginx_react" is composed of an nginx server along with the compiled react web interface.
-Nginx firstly acts as a web server, delivering the "index.html" file to user browsers when they access the webpage.
+Nginx firstly acts as a web server, delivering the *index.html* file to user browsers when they access the webpage.
 Secondly, it acts as a reverse proxy, forwarding API requests initiated by the browser to the Express server.
 This Express server retrieves necessary data from the associated databases and subsequently responds with the relevant results.
 These responses are then processed by the browser to update various components such as the Leaflet map, graphs, or tables within the user interface.

-The `deploy/install.sh` script handles the following tasks:
+The [install.sh](deploy/install.sh) script handles the following tasks:
 1. Installs necessary dependencies for launching services and loading data into the database.
 This involves tools like `ogr2ogr` from the GDAL package.
 2. Downloads road geometries and OBU CSV files from my personal Google Drive.
 3. Builds the Docker image for the React webpage along with the NGINX web server.